Getting Started with TruUp

 - Review the permissions TruUp needs (order data, refunds, customer information) and click “Install” to approve.

 TruUp needs read access to your orders, refunds, and returns data to calculate true revenue.
-We never modify your Shopify data or share it with third parties.
+TruUp never modifies your Shopify data or shares it with third parties.

 Step 2: Authorize Shopify Access